 MODEL SUMMARY (Phase 5 Recalibrated)

-With data-driven σ and AR(1) mean reversion, the median 15-year trajectory from L=48 is L=65 (Democratic Erosion zone), not L=8 as the original thesis projected.
+With data-driven σ and FH-calibrated AR(1) mean reversion, the median 15-year trajectory from the PTI starting point of L=48 is L=65 (Democratic Erosion zone), not L=8 as the original thesis projected.
 P(L<25 by 2040) ≈ 0%.
 Even the 5th percentile (worst case) remains above L=52.
 The probability cone is dramatically narrower than the original: the 95% CI spans L=52–75 at 2040, compared to L=2–82 under thesis σ.
 The original P(tyranny)=62% claim is retracted; it was driven by stipulated σ values 2–7× higher than empirical estimates.
 Mean reversion toward L*=80.9 is the dominant dynamic.
+Note: the PTI-measured velocity (−7.6/yr) falls ~3σ outside this FH-calibrated model, reflecting a measurement divergence between indices.
 See Policy Implications below for normative assessment.

 Policy Implications & Normative Assessment